PIN BAR CANDLESTICK

 types of pin bar candlestick

-There are basically two types of pin bar candlestick.
+There are two types of pin bar candlestick.
 The bullish and Bearish pin bar

 1. BULLISH PIN BAR